-CharterCornell University Student Assembly
+Charter Cornell University Student Assembly

-As Amended on October 30, 2023 February 29, 2024
+As Amended on October 30, 2023_February 29, 2024

-PREAMBLE
+PREAMBLE 4

-- 5 After consultation with members of the student body, and to effect more extensive involvement in campus - 6 governance through a University Assembly and constituent assemblies' representatives of faculty, students, and - employees, the President, through the authority granted him by the Board of Trustees, hereby establishes this Charter - 8 for the Student Assembly of Cornell University.
+After consultation with members of the student body, and to effect more extensive involvement in campus 5 for the Student Assembly of Cornell University.
+8

+6 governance through a University Assembly and constituent assemblies' representatives of faculty, students, and

+7 employees, the President, through the authority granted him by the Board of Trustees, hereby establishes this Charter

-ARTICLE I: NAME
+ARTICLE I: NAME 9

 The name of this organization shall be the Student Assembly of Cornell University (herein after referred to as the SA).

-ARTICLE II: OBJECT

-- 12 The object of this assembly shall be to effect more extensive involvement in campus governance in the undergraduate - student body.
-This is accomplished by charging the assembly with the authority and the responsibility to examine any - 14 matters which involve the interests or concern the welfare of the student community and to make proposals - 15 concerning those issues to the appropriate officers or decision-making bodies of the University.
+10 student body.
+This is accomplished by charging the assembly with the authority and the responsibility to examine any 13 matters which involve the interests or concern the welfare of the student community and to make proposals 14

+ARTICLE II: OBJECT 11

+12 The object of this assembly shall be to effect more extensive involvement in campus governance in the undergraduate

+15 concerning those issues to the appropriate officers or decision-making bodies of the University.

-16 ARTICLE III: AUTHORITY AND RESPONSIBILITY
+ARTICLE III: AUTHORITY AND RESPONSIBILITY 16

-Section 1: Legislative Authority Over Policies
+Section 1: Legislative Authority Over Policies 17

-- The SA will have legislative authority over the policies of the Department of Campus Life and the Office of the Dean - 19 of Students, and will have the authority to review the budgets and actions of said departments.
-Additionally, the SA - will have authority over its own policies and operations.
-Finally, no proposal of the SA shall be altered in any way - without the prior consent of the SA Executive Board or the SA.
-If approved by the SA Executive Board, the - 22 alteration must be made public at the next regularly scheduled meeting. - A. The SA shall by majority vote have the authority to require at any time information directly from a department or a specific individual within that department concerning the budget, policies, or actions of said department.
-The request for this information shall be made in the form of legislation at a SA meeting. - B. Should a request be refused, the SA by simple majority vote may request the information be given to the Vice President for Student and Campus Life who shall forward it to the SA.
-The Vice President for Student and Campus Life shall act unless otherwise directed by the President of the University, pursuant to Article 3, Section 6.
+18 The SA will have legislative authority over the policies of the Department of Campus Life and the Office of the Dean 19 of Students, and will have the authority to review the budgets and actions of said departments.
+Additionally, the SA 20 will have authority over its own policies and operations.
+Finally, no proposal of the SA shall be altered in any way 21 without the prior consent of the SA Executive Board or the SA.
+If approved by the SA Executive Board, the 22 alteration must be made public at the next regularly scheduled meeting.

+- A. The SA shall by majority vote have the authority to require at any time information directly from a department or a specific individual within that department concerning the budget, policies, or actions of said department.
+The request for this information shall be made in the form of legislation at a SA meeting. - 26 B. Should a request be refused, the SA by simple majority vote may request the information be given to the Vice President for Student and Campus Life who shall forward it to the SA.
+The Vice President for Student and 27 28 Campus Life shall act unless otherwise directed by the President of the University, pursuant to Article 3, 29 Section 6.

-Section 2: Actions of the Assembly
+Section 2: Actions of the Assembly 30

-- A. Pursuant to the legislative authority and responsibilities of the SA the six principal actions of the Assembly are:
+- A. Pursuant to the legislative authority and responsibilities of the SA the six principal actions of the Assembly 31 32 are:

 - i.
-Legislation,

-- ii.
+Legislation, - ii.
 Internal Policy Resolution,